linktel0/solanaWallet/README.md

 `solana/web3.js` needs `Crypto` that it seems that now it's included in NodeJS but no in React Native and although I found some ways to have it working in React Native I didn't find a way to do it without ejecting the app from Expo.

-Finally I found a workaround that basically uses `ethers.js` and `expo-random` to be able to generate mnemonic and seed.
-Later, I was able to use `solana/web3.js` without issues to connect to the network, get balance, transfer...

-## Final
-My goal with this was to learn the Web3 basics building something simple and sharing 100% of the code between Web and Native.

-I think it has been a good introduction to see how Web3 works.

 ## Run it:

 ~~~bash